crysiss/holo-alfa/_posts/2019-09-18-how-often-should-you-look-at-your-shopify-store-stats.md

 Being data-driven means you take your stats into account when making decisions.
 To do so, you keep on the pulse of what happens with your website.

-## How often should you review the stats for your store?
+## When to review the stats for your store?
 Once a year, once a quarter, once a month, once a week and once a day.
-These are your times.
+These are your best times.
 Since the events are spread apart, your stats-review sessions will have different goals, too.

 Here is how the different check-up periods help you: